 ††††† STATUTORY AUTHORITY: KRS 150.025(1), 150.170, 150.175, 150.390(1)

-††††† NECESSITY, FUNCTION, AND CONFORMITY: KRS 150.025(1) authorizes the department to establish hunting seasons, bag limits, methods of taking, and to promulgate administrative regulations establishing hunting seasons, bag limits of taking wildlife.
-KRS 150.170 exempts certain people from hunting license and permit requirements.
+††††† NECESSITY, FUNCTION, AND CONFORMITY: KRS 150.025(1) authorizes the department to promulgate administrative regulations to establish open seasons for the taking of wildlife, to regulate bag limits and methods of take, and to make these requirements apply to a limited area.
+KRS 150.170 authorizes exemptions for certain people from hunting license and permit requirements.
 KRS 150.175 authorizes the kinds of licenses and permits to be issued by the department.
-KRS 150.390(1) prohibits the taking of deer in any manner contrary to any provisions of KRS Chapter 150 or its administrative regulations.
+KRS 150.390(1) prohibits the taking of deer in any manner contrary to any provisions of KRS Chapter 150 or Title 301 KAR.
 This administrative regulation establishes deer hunting seasons and zones, legal methods of taking, and checking and recording requirements for deer hunting.

 ††††† Section 1.
 Definitions.
 (1) "Additional deer permit" means a permit that allows the holder to take up to two (2) additional deer beyond those allowed by the statewide permit in the following combinations:

 ††††† (a) One (1) antlered deer and one (1) antlerless deer; or

 ††††† (b) Two (2) antlerless deer.